sunitabrm212/WiseAdmitLogin/README.md

 # 2. Five Improvements for the Website

 ->Provide unique IDs for each element – Makes automation more reliable and easier to maintain.

 ->User-friendly error messages – Make validation and error messages clearer and consistent.

+->Placeholder should be provided in both Email and password field for consistency.

 ->Remember Me / Auto-login option – Improve user convenience by allowing users to stay logged in.

 ->Social login options (Google/Facebook) – Allow users to sign in using social accounts for faster login and better user experience.